PrinceJelly/Grow-With-Me/README.md

 # Grow With Me

 This was a capstone project at my bootcamp course in September - December.

+My idea was to create a budgeting application that would appeal to the younger generation and encourage them to save by gamifying the whole idea into something a bit more fun and interactive.

+Rewarding the user for a healthy budging habit.

 It would feature everything that I've learned thus far into a final completed project, this project uses mySQL for it's database and react.js for it's front-end framework.